What Is Discrimination Law?

 Misconception 2: Discrimination Simply Means an Unpleasant Work Environment

-“But there’s also a misconception about words that we use in common, everyday language, such as ‘hostile work environment’ or ‘discrimination.’
-For example, someone casually says, ‘Oh my god, I work in a hostile work environment.’
-And the truth is that too many of us do work in a hostile work environment in the colloquial sense — for example, we have an abusive boss, coworkers who are unkind, or an atmosphere that is fraught with stress and tension.
+“For example, someone casually says, ‘Oh my god, I work in a hostile work environment.’
+And the truth is that too many of us do work in a hostile work environment in the colloquial sense.
+For example, we have an abusive boss, unkind coworkers, or an atmosphere rife with stress and tension.
 All of that makes up a hostile work environment in the everyday sense.”

-But when it comes to employment law and having a valid legal claim, “hostile work environment” is a term of art, says Pirrotti.
+But when it comes to employment law and having a valid legal claim, hostile work environment is a term of art, says Pirrotti.
 “It doesn’t apply just to an unpleasant atmosphere.
 It only applies to those situations where somebody is being targeted for hostile treatment or potentially adverse employment actions because they are a member of a protected class.”

 Key Legal Protections Against Discrimination